rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

    -  replace cilantro with 1 tablespoon thinly sliced scallion greens
    -  and 2 tablespoons pine nuts, toasted

-- In step 2, replace cumin with smoked paprika.
+- In step 2, replace the cumin with smoked paprika.
-- In step 3, instead of sprinkling with chickpeas and cilantro, use scallion greens, and pine nuts.
+- In step 3, instead of sprinkling with chickpeas and cilantro, use the scallion greens and pine nuts.

 .. raw:: pdf